 - Some shrink tubes (not necessary if you use a thinner cable than I did).

 Cut the cord next to the transformer, attach the strain relief, add shrink tubes and solder on the new cord.
-Solder the new cord to the two points as shown below (Brown = line, single phase, and blue = neutral).
+Solder the new cord to the two points as shown below.
+Since it is an AC power supply, the polarity does not matter.
 Measure the AC voltage at the opposite end of the cable and make sure you get a good reading (9V+).
 Proceed with soldering on the new power plug to the cable, and you are done!
 I had to use some shrink tubes to cover the cord in this example, which is not optimal, but it works.
 If you use a thinner cord than I did, it will look more aesthetically pleasing.

 Anyway, that is it!
 Have fun with your repaired PSU.
 This model also fits the PAL NES.